-Flags were sometimes presented to Māori chiefs and tribes by the government and Crown representatives.
-This first started after the New Zealand wars of the mid-19th century.
+Flags were sometimes presented to Māori chiefs and tribes by representatives of the Crown.
+This practice began after the New Zealand wars of the mid-19th century.
 The most commonly gifted flag was the Red Ensign, but the Union Jack was also presented.
 Here, Governor Lord Ranfurly hands a Union Jack to Hēmi Tūpara of Te Arawa in 1902.
-It was in fact a gift from the Prince of Wales in recognition of the warm welcome he had received from Te Arawa during his visit to New Zealand in 1901 (when he was the Duke of Cornwall).
+It was a gift from the Prince of Wales in recognition of the warm welcome he had received from Te Arawa during his visit to New Zealand in 1901 (when he was the Duke of Cornwall).

 Te whakamahi i tēnei tūemi